jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 for an editor to invoke if the user has not specified a particular preference.

 Debian's alternatives system aims to solve this problem.
-A  generic   name  in  the   filesystem  is   shared  by  all   files  providing interchangeable functionality.
+An  alternative  link  in  the  filesystem is  shared  by  all  files  providing interchangeable functionality.
-The alternatives  system and the  system administrator together  determine which actual file is referenced by this generic name.
+The alternatives  system and the  system administrator together  determine which actual file is referenced by this alternative link.
-For example,  if the  text editors ed(1)  and nvi(1) are  both installed  on the system, the alternatives system will cause the generic name `/usr/bin/editor` to refer to `/usr/bin/nvi` by default.
+For  example,  if  the  text  editors   ed(1)  and  nvi(1)  are  both  installed on  the  system,  the  alternatives  system  will  cause  the  alternative  link `/usr/bin/editor` to refer to `/usr/bin/nvi` by default.
 The  system  administrator   can  override  this  and  cause  it   to  refer  to `/usr/bin/ed` instead, and  the alternatives system will not  alter this setting until explicitly requested to do so.

-The generic name is not a direct symbolic link to the selected alternative.
+The alternative link is not a direct symbolic link to the selected alternative.
 Instead, it is a symbolic link to  a name in `/etc/alternatives/`, which in turn is a symbolic link to the actual file referenced.
 This is done  so that the system administrator's changes  can be confined within